thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *recipes.dat* in *data/recipes* directory or create new file with *dat* extension in this directory (example: *myrecipes.dat*).
-- Each value in recipe data structure must be one line length.
-- File must end with `[]`.

 ### Recipe data structure
+- Each recipe starts with tag `recipe`.
-- Each recipe start from `[` symbol.
-Any value between `[` and `]` is a recipe index (it can be number or text) and must be unique.
+- Attribute `index` is a recipe index (it can be number or text) and must be unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
-- Material: Item type of materials need for recipe.
-Each material must be separated with `, ` (comma and space)
-- Amount: Amount of crafting materials needed for recipe.
-If you set more than one material for recipe, you must set amount for each of them.
-Each material amount must be separated with `, ` (comma and space)
+- Tag `material` contains data about material used to craft recipe.
+Attribute `type` is item type of material need for recipe.
+Attribute `amount` is amount of crafting materials needed for recipe.
+If you want to add more materials to recipe, just add new tag `material` with proper data.
-- Result: Item index which will be produced by recipe (you can check this index in *items* directory)
+- Attribute `result`: Item index which will be produced by recipe (you can check this index in *items* directory).
-- Crafted: Amount of items crafted from one recipe
+- Attribute `crafted`: Amount of items crafted from one recipe.
-- Workplace: Type of ship module in which recipe is made.
-Available options
-  are: Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse
+- Attribute `workplace`: Type of ship module in which recipe is made.
+Available options are: Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse
-- Skill: Name of skill used during crafting selected recipe (skills names are in *game.dat* file)
+- Attribute `skill`: Name of skill used during crafting selected recipe (skills names are in *game.dat* file).
-- Tool: Type of item used as tool in crafting selected recipe (items types are in *game.dat* file)
+- Attribute `tool`: Type of item used as tool in crafting selected recipe (items types are in *game.dat* file).
-- Difficulty: optional parameter.
+- Attribute `difficulty`: optional attribute.
 How complicated recipe is.
 Should be between 1 and 100.
-- BaseType: In which bases type recipe can be bought.
+- Attribute `basetype`: In which bases type recipe can be bought.
 If not set, recipe will be know from beginning of game.
 Values: 1 for Industrial, 2 for Agricultural, 3 for Refinery, 4 for Shipyard and 5 for Military.
-- Time: optional parameter.
+- Attribute `time`: optional attribute.
 How long in minutes take crafting selected recipe.
 If not set, it take 15 minutes.

 ## Ship modules